-As described above, you can create an Object using either JavaScript or a CreateObject Action.
-Similarly, you can instantiate inner objects using Javascript or a CallBehavior Action.
+As described earlier, you can create an Object using either JavaScript or a CreateObject Action.
+Similarly, you can instantiate inner objects using JavaScript or a CallBehavior Action.

-In this example, using JavaScript, the simulation first creates a test object based on Class 1.
-Class 1 has an Activity element and diagram, with an Activity Parameter 1 set to the integer 5 and an Activity Parameter 2 set to the string "test".
-The value of Activity Parameter 1 is captured as a buffer value 'buf'
+In this example, using JavaScript, the simulation first creates a test object based on Class1.
+Class 1 has an Activity element and diagram, with an Activity Parameter 1 set to the integer 5 and an Activity Parameter 2 set to the string 'test'.
+The value of Activity Parameter 1 is captured as a buffer value 'buf'.